oceansofvectors/lstm_speech_rec/Readme.md

 ## Overview

 This project is focused on building a speech recognition system using a deep learning approach.
 It utilizes a Long Short-Term Memory (LSTM) network to classify audio signals into predefined categories.
-The project is currently in progress, with the model converging, although the loss is still higher than desired.
+The project is currently in progress, with the model converging, although the loss is still slightly higher than desired, at `0.85`.
 Several adjustments, techniques, and normalization methods are under consideration for improvement.

 ### Dataset